DAV Institute of Engineering and Technology

-DAV Institute of Engineering and Technology (DAVIET) is an elite engineering institute in Jalandhar City, established by the Dayanand Anglo-Vedic College Trust and Management Society offering undergraduate and graduate and doctoral courses.
+DAV Institute of Engineering and Technology (DAVIET) is a private engineering institute in Jalandhar city of Punjab, India.
+It is established by the Dayanand Anglo-Vedic College Trust and Management Society offering undergraduate and post-graduate programmes.
 The DAV College Trust and Management Society is the largest non-government educational organization in India, managing a chain of about 700 institutions in India and abroad.
 The institute is located in the heart of city adjacent to DAV College, Jalandhar, on the left side of the Jalandhar-Amritsar National Highway.

 The institute is approved by AICTE All India Council for Technical Education and affiliated to IK Gujral Punjab Technical University, Jalandhar.
 It received ISO 9001:2000 certification in 2005 under joint accreditation of SGS Group and UKAS (United Kingdom Accreditation Service) Quality Management.
-It has received A NAAC Accreditation.
+It has received 'A+' NAAC Accreditation in the year 2024.

 Academics

-The institute offers following graduate, post graduate programs.
+The institute offers following graduate and post graduate programs.